illumio/illumio.core/docs/KUBELINK_ROLE.md

 ### Requirements

+This module requires Python 3.6+ and the `illumio` python package.

 You must have an existing container repository containing the Kubelink Docker image.
 See the [Kubelink documentation](https://docs.illumio.com/core/21.5/Content/Guides/kubernetes-and-openshift/deployment/deploy-kubelink-in-your-cluster.htm?Highlight=kubelink) for details.

-The `kubernetes.core.k8s` collection requires the `kubernetes` python modules to be installed **on both the Ansible host and the Kubernetes/OpenShift nodes**:
+The `kubernetes.core.k8s` collection requires the `kubernetes` python module to be installed **on both the Ansible host and the Kubernetes/OpenShift nodes**:

 ```sh
 pip install kubernetes